Trac-Systems/tap-reader-snapshot-boilerplate/README.md

 This boilerplate extends a tap reader to allow for creating token snapshots for tokens on the TAP Protocol.

-It will take a snaphot for a given token and store the snapshot results
+It will take a snaphot for a given token and store the snapshot results in the file "out.csv" in the root-directory of your TAP Reader.

 # Requirements